 Building Piton

-Solo build Personal Apr – May 2026 · TestFlight
+Solo build Personal Apr – Jun 2026 · App Store

-Structural choices fall out of that wedge.
-Failed attempts are first-class.
-The auto-detect is transparent and tunable.
-When it fires, the Inspector shows why and the climber can override with a single tap.
-Harness plus chest strap is supported, not assumed to be wrong.
-Per-gym detector profiles, because Pacific Edge HVAC is not Movement Belmont, and one-size-fits-all altitude detection produces inconsistent laps.
+A few decisions follow from that.
+Failed attempts are treated as real data, not noise.
+The auto-detection is transparent and adjustable: when it logs a lap, the Inspector shows you why, and you can override it with a single tap.
+Wearing a harness with a chest strap is supported rather than assumed to be a mistake.
+And the detector keeps a separate profile for each gym, because the HVAC at Pacific Edge isn’t the HVAC at Movement Belmont, and one-size-fits-all altitude detection just produces sloppy laps.

-The architecture is two apps backed by one Swift package.
-PitonCore holds the SwiftData schema, the sync envelope types, and the detector itself: a pure function that takes sensor samples and a profile and returns detected laps.
-The same code runs live on the watch and against replayed data in the phone’s Inspector.
-The watch is the primary source of truth.
-The phone is an explicit fallback for the forgot-the-watch or dead-battery day, stamped with captureMode = .phone so metrics never lie about provenance.
+Under the hood it’s two apps sharing one Swift package.
+PitonCore holds the SwiftData schema, the sync envelope types, and the detector itself, a pure function that takes sensor samples plus a gym profile and returns detected laps.
+That same code runs live on the watch and against replayed sessions in the phone’s Inspector.
+The watch is the source of truth.
+The phone is there for the day you forget it or run the battery flat, and anything it captures gets stamped captureMode = .phone so the metrics never lie about where they came from.

-Sync between devices is batched WatchConnectivity envelopes via transferUserInfo, not per-record sendMessage in a loop.
-That single decision skipped weeks of "messages dropped while the phone was locked" debugging.
-Conflict resolution is last-write-wins on updatedAt.
-Phone-originated edits like grade tags, route assignments, and notes flow back to the watch on next reachability, with a 60-second reachability-handler cooldown to avoid flap-bursts.
+Sync between the two is batched WatchConnectivity envelopes sent through transferUserInfo, rather than firing per-record sendMessage in a loop.
+That one choice saved me weeks of "messages dropped while the phone was locked" debugging.
+Conflicts resolve last-write-wins on updatedAt.
+Edits I make on the phone, like grade tags, route assignments, and notes, flow back to the watch the next time it’s reachable, with a 60-second cooldown on the reachability handler so it doesn’t flap.

-The detector lives in the package as a state machine over a 1 Hz altimeter feed and 50 Hz device motion.
-Enter, climb, top, descend, with hysteresis tuned per gym.
-Two sprints in, I learned the hard way that the watchOS crown press is a system gesture that can’t be intercepted by app code.
-So the watch grade picker has an explicit Set button instead of trying to be clever.
-The other thing I learned: bouldering auto-detect is out for v1.
-Boulder altitudes are too short for the state machine to distinguish a top from a fall, and the failure mode is silent wrong data.
+The detector is a state machine in that package, running over a 1 Hz altimeter feed and 50 Hz device motion: enter, climb, top, descend, with the hysteresis tuned per gym.
+A couple of sprints in, I learned the hard way that the watchOS crown press is a system gesture you can’t intercept from app code, so the watch grade picker ended up with an explicit Set button instead of trying to be clever about it.
+I also had to cut bouldering auto-detect from v1.
+Boulder problems are too short for the state machine to tell a top from a fall, and the failure mode there is silent, wrong data, which is the worst kind.

-The AI piece is intentionally narrow.
-Coach’s Notes, weekly synopses, and monthly synopses observe.
-They never prescribe.
-The constraint is in the prompt, in the system messages, and in the fallback copy.
-Climbing media has been blunt that serious climbers reject prescriptive AI training advice, and trying to be the coach is the fastest way to lose them.
-Piton’s voice is a training mirror.
-"Here’s what stood out" is allowed.
-"You should do X" is not.
-The activity rings on the watch are the model: tell you what you did, not what to do.
+The AI is deliberately narrow.
+Coach’s Notes and the weekly and monthly synopses describe what happened in a session; they never tell you what to do about it.
+That line is written into the prompt, the system messages, and even the fallback copy.
+Serious climbers are openly skeptical of AI training advice, and the climbing press has said as much, so trying to play coach is the fastest way to lose them.
+So Piton stays a mirror.
+"Here’s what stood out this week" is fair game.
+"You should do X" isn’t.
+The activity rings on the watch were my reference point: they tell you what you did and leave the rest to you.

-A climbing app is a behavioral mirror, not a behavioral lever.
-The job is to show the climber their training arc accurately enough that they can decide what to do next.
-The app that tries to decide for them is the one I keep deleting.
+I’ve come to think a climbing app should be a mirror, not a lever.
+Show me my training honestly enough that I can decide what to do next, then get out of the way.
+The ones that try to decide for me are the ones I keep deleting.

 Tags